-Contact me here for assistance with buying or selling a home in Manhattan or Brooklyn.
+Contact me here for assistance with buying or selling a home in Manhattan and Brooklyn.

-- Compared to last year, August 2019 contract activity diverged for condominiums and co-ops, rising 10% for condominiums – but declining 8% for co-ops.
+- Compared to last year, October 2019 contract activity fell for both condominiums and co-ops, declining 11% for condominiums and 8% for co-ops.

 - Versus last month, however, condominium and co-op sales rose significantly as September 2019 had the fewest contracts signed for both property types in over two-and-a-half years.

 - For condos, average and median sale price both experienced double-digit annual increases.

 - Price figures increased due to a drop in sales under $1M compared to last year – caused by fewer studio and one-bedroom sales.